Racecourse Guide

 • Pace bias 4:1 in favour of front-runners across all distances

-• High draws on the straight track when ground turns soft
+• Soft ground draw High draws on the straight track when ground turns soft

-• Low draws hold a positional edge over a mile and beyond
+• Round course draw Low draws hold a positional edge over a mile and beyond

-• 2YO favourites with one prior run are a long-running profitable angle (Geegeez data)
+• 2YO angle Favourites with one prior run are a long-running profitable angle (Geegeez data)

-• Field sizes tend to be small in non-handicaps; market efficiency is high in those races
+• Non-handicaps Field sizes tend to be small; market efficiency is high — focus on handicaps

 Draw Bias by Distance